gameduell/jdk8Lambdas/README.md

 * They might have many other default implementation methods

-As stated before, a &#955; will only compile if it can find an interface annotated with `@FunctionalInterface` which abstract method signature matches the one of the &#955;
+As stated before, a &#955; will only compile if it can find any "Functional Interface" interface (annotated with `@FunctionalInterface` or not) which abstract method signature matches the one of the &#955;

 We can group Functional Interfaces in several groups:
 * New Interfaces created: